robcarver17/skipperman/docs/import_registration_data_help.md

 # Exporting registration data from Wild Apricot

+It's strongly recommended that you create at least one test registration in Wild Apricot at this stage before exporting the data.

 To export registration data from WA, click on the 'Export registrants' button, select 'Export to: CSV', make sure 'Export all fields' is ticked, and click Export (it's more reliable to export a .csv file, but Skipperman can also handle .xlsx spreadsheet files if you prefer to use those).

 ***